jafaircl/gatsby-plugin-amp/README.md

 By default, this plugin will create `rel="amphtml"` links in all pages.
 If there are pages you would like to not have those links, include them here.
 You may use glob patterns in your strings (e.g. `/admin/*`). *this may go away if a way can be found to programatically exclude pages based on whether or not they have an AMP equivalent.
 But for now, this will work*

 **pathIdentifier** `{String}`
 The url segment which identifies AMP pages.
-If your regular page is at `http://www.example.com/blog/my-awesome-post` and your AMP page is at `http://www.example.com/amp/blog/my-awesome-post`, your pathIdentifier should be `/amp/`
+If your regular page is at `http://www.example.com/blog/my-awesome-post` and your AMP page is at `http://www.example.com/blog/my-awesome-post/amp/`, your pathIdentifier should be `/amp/`

 **relAmpHtmlPattern** `{String}`
 The url pattern for your `rel="amphtml"` links.
-If your AMP pages follow the pattern `http://www.example.com/amp/my-awesome-post`, the value for this should be `{{canonicalBaseUrl}}{{pathIdentifier}}{{pathname}}`.
+If your AMP pages follow the pattern `http://www.example.com/my-awesome-post/amp/`, the value for this should be `{{canonicalBaseUrl}}{{pathname}}{{pathIdentifier}}`.

 **relCanonicalPattern** `{String}`
 The url pattern for your `rel="canonical"` links.
 The default value is `{{canonicalBaseUrl}}{{pathname}}`.